-“When employer have not complied to the minimum health and safety requirements prescribed by the government, forcing employees to return to onsite work may be construed as involuntary servitude.
-Likewise, unless employee is under administrative investigation or did not follow existing guidelines, refusal to approve or accept notice of resignation and/or application of leaves might also be construed as involuntary servitude”.
+“When employers have not complied with the minimum health and safety requirements prescribed by the government, forcing employees to return to onsite work may be construed as involuntary servitude.
+Likewise, unless the employee is under administrative investigation or did not follow existing guidelines, refusal to approve or accept notice of resignation and/or application of leaves might also be construed as involuntary servitude”.

 The right to speak their mind

 Having regular town hall meetings is one of the many ways to engage employees.
 When employees were consulted or felt they were part of the decision-making process, it increases employee morale and a sense of belongingness.
 When we encourage employees to speak their minds, we uphold article 19 of UDHR.

 The right to a safe and secure workplace

 Over complying with the minimum occupational health and safety standards of the government encourages employees to report to onsite work, despite the pandemic or other natural disasters.
 Likewise, by promoting a less toxic culture, you are promoting mental wellness.
 These are inconsistent with Article 25 of the UDHR.

 By recognizing the humanity in business and people operations, it can lead to better employee engagement, leading to better productivity.
 Improved productivity translates to a better bottom line